 BUILDING A PANEL COOKER

 A panel cooker is even easier to make than a box cooker; all you need to do is make reflector panels and tape them together.

-- Take a large cardboard box, approximately twice the height of the cooking vessel you will be using, and cut out the sides.
+- Take a large cardboard box, approximately twice the height of the cooking vessel you will be using, and cut out the side panels.

-- Cut one side into a trapezoid and then use it as a pattern to cut the other sides into the same shape.
+- Cut one panel into a trapezoid and then use it as a pattern to cut the other side panels into the same shape.

 - Tape the pieces of the bottom of the box together to make one sheet of cardboard.

-- Glue aluminum foil, shiny side up, to each of the trapezoids and to the piece of cardboard made from the bottom.
+- Glue aluminum foil, shiny side up, to each of the trapezoids and to the piece of cardboard made from the bottom of the box.
 These are your reflectors.
 The piece from the bottom is what you will put the cooking vessel on.

-Your reflector panels will now stand by themselves angling away from the cooking vessel so they can better reflect the rays of the sun onto it.
+Your reflector panels will now stand by themselves with the short side on the bottom and the tops angling away from the cooking vessel so they can better reflect the sun’s rays onto it.
 You can adjust the angle of the reflectors by moving the outer panels in or out.

 SOLAR OVEN BASICS